Jurkyy/track2midi/design.md

 * **Machine Learning Integration:**
     * Transition from rule-based/template matching to more robust machine learning models using `scikit-learn`.
     * Train classifiers (e.g., SVM, Random Forest, Gradient Boosting) on a labeled dataset of drum sounds (e.g., extracted onsets from IDMT-SMT-DRUMS, ENST-Drums, or a custom dataset).
-    * Features for ML: MFCCs, spectral contrast, chroma features, zero-crossing rate, etc., extracted by `librosa`.
+    * Features for ML: MFCCs, spectral contrast, chroma features, zero-crossing rate, etc., extracted by `soundfile`.
     * Consider Deep Learning (e.g., CNNs with `TensorFlow/Keras` or `PyTorch`) if spectrograms are used directly as input for classification.
 This would require a more substantial dataset and training infrastructure.
 * **Expanded Drum Kit Detection:**
     * Train models to identify a wider range of drum instruments: open hi-hat, various toms (high, mid, low), crash cymbals, ride cymbals.